Clumber

 The locality sits within one of Queensland's most scenic inland regions, surrounded by the rugged terrain and bush landscapes that define the Scenic Rim.
 Everyday services are accessed in the nearby towns of Aratula (to the north-east) and Boonah, the region's main service centre, which offers a supermarket, schools, medical services, and cafes.
 The broader Scenic Rim area is popular with bushwalkers, campers, and nature lovers, with Main Range National Park and Lake Moogerah within reach.
 Residents rely on private vehicles for all daily travel, as there is no public transport serving the locality.

-Clumber falls under postcode 4309 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Scenic Rim electorate.
+Clumber falls under postcode 4309 and is governed by the Scenic Rim Council (Local Government Area).
+For federal elections, residents vote in the electorate of Wright, while state elections fall under the Scenic Rim electorate.

 📍 Location